 Okay, did you finish the prior step?
 If you respond “yes,” we will proceed to the next and most crucial stage, “selection of species.”
 Almost every other fish species can be grown using Biofloc, thanks to the improved culture water quality.
 Still, some species, like catfish and barbs, have been discovered to have difficulties thriving in the culture water due to the high solid suspended particle content that makes the water too murky for them to effectively grow.
 What is the solution, then?
 It’s not that challenging!

 We would like to have a species that is the most biologically efficient for that certain culture, water, and environment.
 How do we approach doing that, then?
 The answer is on the Internet!
 Thanks to the abundance of data based on all the abovementioned characteristics available on the Internet, finding your ideal mate would only take a few clicks.
-Therefore, we must be cautious about what our guests consume, but in a very scientific way, since you have chosen the best species for your farm.
+Therefore, we must be cautious about what our guests consume, but in a very scientific way, since we have chosen the best species for your farm.

 Step 4: Optimization of Carbon and Nitrogen

 Let’s quickly review the optimization section without delving into the technical details of the science.

 In the unlikely event that something goes wrong, such as one of the aerators failing to function, there is a very small risk of ammonia peaks entering the system.
 Due to the high concentration of nitrogen in these conditions, ammonia can build.
 If it persists for a while, it could become a nightmare for your fish and flocs.
 These carbohydrates include carbon, which enables the heterotrophic bacteria to grow and produce ammonia, maintaining water quality.